Filial Play Therapy for Parent-Child Connection

 Filial Play Therapy can be especially helpful when:

-• A child has difficulty expressing feelings verbally
+• a child struggles to express feelings verbally

-• Parents want to feel more confident and emotionally attuned
+• parents want to feel more confident, connected, and emotionally attuned

-This approach works well for children typically aged 3–10, though suitability is assessed collaboratively.
+This approach works especially well for children aged 3–10, though suitability is always explored collaboratively.

 How Filial Play Therapy Supports Your Child